Reconstructing Hand-Object Interactions in the Wild: Method

-The hand pose optimization objective is to minimize the difference between 2D keypoints detection and 2D projection of 3D hand keypoints~\cite{Kulon_2020_CVPR, Bogo2016}:
+The hand pose optimization objective is to minimize the difference between 2D keypoints detection and 2D projection of 3D hand keypoints:

-consisting of a 2D keypoints distance term $L_{2D}$ and a regularization term $L_{reg}$ for hand shape $\boldsymbol{\beta}$.
+consisting of a 2D keypoints distance term $L_{joints}$ and a regularization term $L_{reg}$ for hand shape $\boldsymbol{\beta}$.

-We convert the weak-perspective camera to perspective camera by assuming a fixed focal length $f$.
-The depth of the hand is approximated by the the focal length divided by the camera scale $s_h$.
-The final hand vertices are obtained by:
+We convert the weak-perspective to perspective camera by assuming a fixed focal length $f$.
+The depth of the hand is approximated by the focal length divided by the camera scale $s_h$.
+We obtain the final hand vertices by: